Simoncarbo/Ultras-Sound-Nerve-Segmentation---Kaggle/README.md

 ##Key ideas
 ###Architecture
 The solution uses a deep convolutional network, that has been adapted for segmentation such that image-level features can be learned for the classification of each pixel.
-The architecture is mostly inspired by the Hypercolumns model described in https://arxiv.org/abs/1411.5752.
+While most of the participants used the U-net, my architecture is mostly inspired by the Hypercolumns model described in https://arxiv.org/abs/1411.5752.
 Since the images had more or less constant spatial structure, locally connected layers were used in parallel to convolutional ones from the 10x14 resolution.
 I also used SemiShared layers, a novel layer that shares filter weights only in blocks (with specified size) of the image.
-In a certain way, it provides a compromise between convolutional and locally connected layers.
+In a certain way, it provides a compromise betweenconvolutional and locally connected layers.
 To help the coding, SemiShared layer only works for 1x1 filters.
 Finally, the model also emits a unique scalar value, that is multiplied with the final mask inside the network.
 This was done to help the network managing labelling errors: very similar images where sometimes labelled with and without nerve.

 ###Cost function
 For learning, the dice coefficient was used with two slight modifications: